 3. Select a technology stack

-Selecting a technology stack for your SaaS application is much akin to choosing the building materials of a structure or piece of physical hardware.
-Your chosen technology stack will be what’s used to build and run your web app.
-Here’s a list of the basic stack components you need to consider:
+Selecting a technology stack for your SaaS application is akin to choosing the building materials for a house.
+Your technology stack is what’s used to build and run your web app.

 - HTML + CSS